 Prior to founding Vermilion Gate, CG was ED/Group President of an SGX-listed investment company.
 Before that, he had held CEO positions at Tembusu Partners, F&H Fund Management and Blue Ocean Capital Partners as well as senior executive positions at MUFG, Nomura Securities, Advent International and Arthur D. Little.

 In addition to his role in Vermilion Gate, CG chairs Rockstead Capital's GIP Fund II and Precursor Group, an accounting firm.
-He is also an independent director of Valuetronics Holdings Ltd., an SGX-listed company, and a board member of Fortrec Chemicals & Petroleum Pte Ltd and several private companies in Singapore.
+He is also an independent director of Valuetronics Holdings Ltd., an SGX-listed company.

 KEE Koon Boon ("KB")

 Director & Co-Founder of HERO Investment Management

 KB is an internationally featured investor rooted in the principles of value investing for over a decade as a fund manager and analyst in the Asian capital markets who started his career at a boutique hedge fund in Singapore where he was with the firm since 2002 and was also part of the core investment committee in significantly outperforming the index in the 10-year-plus-old flagship Asian fund.
 He was also the portfolio manager for Asia-Pacific equities at Korea’s largest mutual fund company.
 Prior to H.E.R.O., KB was the Portfolio Manager/Chief Investment Officer & CEO of a Singapore Registered Fund Management Company (RFMC) where he is responsible for listed Asian equity investment.

 KB was also the Managing Editor of the Moat Report Asia, a research service focused exclusively on highlighting undervalued wide-moat businesses in Asia.
 Subscribers to the Moat Report Asia from North America, Europe, the Oceania and Asia include professional value investors with over $20 billion in asset under management in equities, some of the world’s biggest secretive global hedge fund giants, hidden billionaires and savvy private individual investors who are lifelong learners in the art of value investing.